 Another great smart feature is remote configuration support.
 It lets you take control of any of your frames, remotely adjust their settings, start slideshows, and much more.
 Remote configuration isn’t very common but allows for families to get more members involved and make sure nobody misses an important photo or update.

 Immersion tends to be more subjective than other features in this list.
 That being said, there are some important things to know.
 First of all, the display resolution needs to be at least 800×600.
 This avoids pixelation and keeps pictures looking sharp.

 Following on from this through, high-resolution displays aren’t always better.
 They tend to be indistinguishable from lower resolution displays when viewed from a couple of feet away – or from across the room.
 At these standard viewing distances, the display’s aspect ratio, brightness, color, and feasible viewing angle are arguably more important than display resolution.

 Slideshow customizability is another important feature for enhancing immersion.
 For example, Pix-Star’s digital frames let you adjust the speed, style, play order, and frequency of photos.
 You can play videos, create unique collage slideshows, play music over them, connect to speakers/headphones, and more.

 We tend to avoid touchscreens are fingerprints make the screen hard to see when in the same room.
 Features like remote configuration support, a handheld remote controller, a mix of motion sensors, and auto-on/off schedules make the touchscreen display rather superfluous.

 Superior Build Quality

 Build quality is often the silent killer for many digital frames.
 Many mid-range and budget frames look great on paper, but last only a couple of weeks/months.
-The display is one of the first areas that break early on for frames with low build quality.
+The display is one of the first areas that break early on for frames with low build qualities.